94KeyboardsSmashed/ideogram-jsonify/README.md

 Creates an ideogram compatible JSON file using GTF and DGE data.

 Prerequisites
--python version 3.6 or higher
+- python version 3.6 or higher
--pip *or*
+- pip **or**
--degenome version 0.1.0 or higher
+- degenome version 0.1.0 or higher
 (the install program does pip3 install degenome)

 Use command ```./ideogram_jsonify.py --help``` for full documentation.